Konkan Railway Corporation: RORO

-Railway stations in Konkan Railway route
+Stations

 As on 31 March 2024, Konkan Railway Corporation Limited (KRCL) which operates and maintains Konkan Railway (KR) railway line length of 738.941 Kilometre from Roha to Thokur.
-381.81 Kilometre in the state of Maharashtra, 106 in Goa and 251.76 Kilometre in the state of Karnataka It has total seventy two (72) railway stations out of which sixty eight (68) are crossing stations and four (4) are halt stations.
+381.81 Kilometre in the state of Maharashtra, 106 in Goa and 251.76 Kilometre in the state of Karnataka It has total seventy two railway stations out of which sixty eight are crossing stations and four are halt stations.
 Maharashtra has 37, Goa has 10 and Karnataka state has 23 crosssing and 2 halt stations.This is the partial list of railway stations coming under the jurisdiction of Konkan Railway Corporation Limited.
 The list of railway (railroad) stations is from the South to the North direction.
-Thokur, Surathkal railway station, Mulki, Padubidre, Nandikoor, Innanje, Udupi,Barkur, Kundapura, Senapura, Bijoor, Byndoor, Shiroor, Bhatkal, Chitrapur, Murudeshwar, Manki, Honnavara, Kumta, Gokarna Road, Ankola, Harawada, Karwar, Asnoti, Lolem, Cancona, Balli, Madgaon, Suravali, Majorda, Verna, Karmali, Thivim, Pernem, Madure, Sawantwadi Road, Zarap, Kudal, Sindudurg, Kankavli, Nandgaon Road, Vaibhavwadi Road, Kharepatan, Rajapur Road, Saundal, Vilavade, Veravali, Adavali, Nivasar, Ratnagiri, Bhoke, Ukshi, Sangameshwar, Kadavi, Aravali, Savrada, Kamathe, Chiplun, Anjani, Khed, Kalambani Budruk, Diwankhawti, Vinhere, Karanjadi, Sape Wamne, Veer, Goregaon Road, Mangaon, Indapur and Kolad.
 Most of the long-distance trains carrying passenger trains (all types) have a stop or halt in at least one place of each district of states through which particular train runs.

+Trains running through Konkan Railway Corporation Limited built railway route (track) have two timetables every year one in non monsoon (normal) and another monsoon time table due to speed restrictions imposed during monsoon (rainy) season.
+The KRCL railway line passes through heavy rainfall and undulating region of India.Monsoon timetable is usually from 10 June to 20 October every year.